Dumfries, Lochmaben and Lockerbie Railway: The Caledonian Railway takes over

 In 1861 the Portpatrick Railway (PPR) opened its line from Castle Douglas to Stranraer, and arranged for the Caledonian Railway to work their line.
-Although the G&SWR was strongly opposed, a Parliamentary Bill was prepared by the PPR, seeking running powers over the Castle Douglas and Dumfries Railway and the short section of the G&SWR at Dumfries, so as to enable through running from Lockerbie to Stranraer, with a reversal at Dumfries G&SWR station.
+Although the G&SWR was strongly opposed, a parliamentary bill was prepared by the PPR, seeking running powers over the Castle Douglas and Dumfries Railway and the short section of the G&SWR at Dumfries, so as to enable through running from Lockerbie to Stranraer, with a reversal at Dumfries G&SWR station.
 (Portpatrick had been reduced in importance in favour of Stranraer as the port for the north of Ireland.)
-The Bill was passed by Parliament and became the Portpatrick Railway Act (No. 1) on 29 July 1864, and the working arrangement with the CR took effect on 4 December 1864.
+The bill was passed by Parliament and became the Portpatrick Railway (No. 1) Act 1864 (27 & 28 Vict. c. cccxvii) on 29 July 1864, and the working arrangement with the CR took effect on 4 December 1864.
 This gave the CR access to the traffic from the north of Ireland, which was the shortest sea route, between Donaghadee and Stranraer.
 The CR were able to insist that traffic from Stranraer to Glasgow and Edinburgh was routed over their own line via Lockerbie, using the DL&LR.

-It was an obvious next step to absorb the DL&LR, and this became effective on 5 July 1865.
+It was an obvious next step to absorb the DL&LR, and the Caledonian and Dumfries, Lochmaben and Lockerby Junction Railways Amalgamation Act 1865 (28 & 29 Vict. c. ccxcvii) became effective on 5 July 1865.
 The CR also wanted a share of the lucrative ferry traffic going to Ireland via Portpatrick.

 At this period, the CR proposed to build a line from Lochmaben to Dinwoodie, on the West Coast Main Line several miles to the north of Lockerbie, to make a more direct connection from Dumfries to the north; this would have avoided the reversal at Lockerbie, but the scheme was not proceeded with.